FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 and assumptions present in MLRsearch specification (e.g. trial forwarding ratio not being larger than one).
-Implementers have some freedom, for example in the way they deal with duplicated frames, or what to return if the tester sent zero frames towards SUT.
+Implementers have some freedom, for example in the way they deal with reordered frames, or what to return if the tester sent zero frames towards SUT.
 Implementations are RECOMMENDED to document their behavior related to such freedoms in as detailed a way as possible.